Skip to main content

 Compellent discovery requires use of an associated Dell Storage Manager appliance.

-1. Log into your DSM deployment’s web UI.
+1. Log in to your DSM deployment’s web UI.

 2. Select Data Collector settings.